 Throw Out Jelly & Jam

-Donate Sugary Cereal
+Skip Sugary Cereal

 Ditch the Margarine

 After you’ve gotten rid of the weight loss saboteurs, it’s time to restock your shelves with Zero Belly-approved eats.
 All of the foods below will reduce bloat, heal your gut and turbocharge your metabolism.
 These three mechanisms work in tandem to turn off your fat genes—resetting your body to “slender.”

 Stock Up on Smoothie Ingredients